-Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017
+Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017 (revised March 14, 2018)

-59 Subdivision (d)(4)-i.e., former subdivision (d)(2)(D)-is amended to specify 60 that a mandate stayed pending a petition for certiorari must issue immediately once 61 the court of appeals receives a copy of the Supreme Court's order denying certiorari, 62 unless the court of appeals finds that extraordinary circumstances justify a further 63 stay.
-Without deciding whether the prior version of Rule 41 provided authority for a further stay of the mandate after denial of certiorari, the Supreme Court ruled that 64 any such authority could be exercised only in "extraordinary circumstances."
-Ryan 65 66 v.
+Subdivision (d)(4)-i.e., former subdivision (d)(2)(D)-is amended to specify that a mandate stayed pending a petition for certiorari must issue immediately once the court of appeals receives a copy of the Supreme Court's order denying certiorari, unless the court of appeals finds that extraordinary circumstances justify a further stay.
+Without deciding whether the prior version of Rule 41 provided authority for a further stay of the mandate after denial of certiorari, the Supreme Court ruled that any such authority could be exercised only in "extraordinary circumstances."
+Ryan v.
 Schad, 133 S. Ct.
 2548, 2551 (2013) (per curiam).
-The amendment to subdivision 67 (d)(4) makes explicit that the court may stay the mandate after the denial of 68 certiorari, and also makes explicit that such a stay is permissible only in extraordinary circumstances.
-Such a stay cannot occur through mere inaction but 69 70 rather requires an order.
+The amendment to subdivision (d)(4) makes explicit that the court may stay the mandate after the denial of certiorari, and also makes explicit that such a stay is permissible only in extraordinary circumstances.
+Such a stay cannot occur through mere inaction but rather requires an order.